Yoctol/bottender/docs/advanced-guides-deployment.md

 ### Step 2: Install ZEIT Now CLI

-We prefer to deploy with CLI.
+We love to deploy with CLI!
 Install ZEIT Now CLI with npm by:

 ```sh
 npm install -g now